aaronater10/maci/README.md

 ```

 #### In-Code Language Features
-The in-file language features can also be done in code with a maci object
+The in-file language features can also be handled in code with a maci object
 ```python
 maci_data.lock_attr('data1')
 maci_data.hard_lock_attr('data2')
 maci_data.map_attr('data3', 'data4')
 ```
-You may also unlock attrs, unmap attrs, and much more with a maci object
+You may unlock attrs, unmap attrs, and much more with a maci object

 Note: if you dump your maci object back to a file, all language features will be retained and represented appropriately in the file